BikLab/MARS8180-EnvDataSci/Week1b-Unix-crash-course.md

 $ cd ../
 ```

-the `../` indicate the directory above the current directory.
+The `../` indicate the directory above the current directory.

 ## Accessing help menus or manuals